chou17/Multimedia/README.md

 Nearest Neighbor Classification.
 For the test sample, find the nearest sample in the training set.
-The nearest neighbor can be found using SAD – sum of absolute distance Assign the label of the NN to the test sample
+The nearest neighbor can be found using SAD – sum of absolute distance.
+Assign the label of the NN to the test sample.

 gaussian_blur.m